 https://www.youtube.com/watch?v=A8cPGNnu7TE

 Proper response: Allow yourself to be driven in the direction he seems to want you to go.
-Don’t fight back, let him feel strong.
-If it’s bothersome you can pick him up and put him up on something high.
+Don’t fight back, let your pigeon feel strong.
+If it’s bothersome, you can just pick him up and put him up on something high.

 Showing off: Spinning around and cooing.
 Note that this is highly contextual and can also be a defensive territorial behavior!

-Proper response: If your pigeon doesn't seem to be defending a specific spot and is displaying to you, you should use an impressed, praising, “special voice” just for them.
-Nodding is also very important; nod to them just like in the “courtship nodding” response!
+Proper response: If your pigeon doesn't seem to be defending a specific spot and is displaying to you, you can acknowledge them, approach, or talk to them!
+Nodding is also a great tool; nod to them just like in the “courtship nodding” response.

 https://www.youtube.com/watch?v=yAeqghp7FcI